 Despite what Our Contact had told us in the phone conversation about retaining our services, she did not respond to that email, and she never responded to several follow-up emails asking whether she had any more assignments for us.
 (We were also still concerned about any blowback she might have had to deal with as a result of the article controversy; we were genuinely concerned about her, and offered our apologies for any difficulties she may have faced because of the incident.)

 After a while, though, we figured out that the answer to whether or not there would ever be any more assignments for us was, "Not."
 I have no idea what went on behind the scenes there, and to this day I don't know if we lost the gig because of the original article or because Our Contact was p.o.'d at the letter that we wrote to the Chronicle but that was never published.
 I suppose it doesn't matter, particularly since Online City Guide eventually was sold and morphed into a city guide under another name.

-Of course, we weren’t the first writers, nor were we the last, to offend people with the dog breeder/Nazi analogy.
+Even as we weren’t the first writers to play on the dog breeder/Nazi analogy, we weren't the first, nor were we the last, to get blowback from offended dog breeders.
 On the other side of the pond from Texas, the BBC had a bit of a conflict about the matter just last year, regarding its longtime coverage of the famous Crufts Dog Show.**

 At any rate, despite our past as journalistic pariahs, I did and do feel that Ron and I did the right thing, somehow, by standing up on our hind legs and speaking for the dogs.
 At the very least, we did exactly what our assignment editor had told us to do.
 We are nothing if not obedient.